There are good reasons to give your cat a bath using a cat flea shampoo.

 If you have a detachable shower head that would work really well.

-Have several towels at the ready to dry your kitty as best you can.
+Have several towels ready to dry your kitty as best you can.

 By this time he may just be wanting to disappear but he will be flea-less, so really, he should be thanking you.